 The first face transplantation was done in 2005.
-As of 2011, 17 such procedures have been done.
-To date, no graft failure has been reported, but the recipient of the first face transplant died in 2016.
 Ethical questions about face transplantation are even more prominent than those about extremity transplantation because the surgical procedure is extremely demanding and the immunosuppression required puts the recipient at considerable risk of opportunistic infections.

-Immunosuppression usually consists of induction therapy (antithymocyte globulin [ATG] or IL-2 receptor blocker), followed by triple maintenance immunosuppression with a corticosteroid, an antiproliferative drug (eg, basiliximab), and a calcineurin inhibitor (see Table: Immunosuppressants Used to Treat Transplant Rejection).
+Immunosuppression usually consists of induction therapy (antithymocyte globulin [ATG] and/or IL-2 receptor blocker), followed by triple maintenance immunosuppression with a corticosteroid, an antiproliferative drug (eg, basiliximab), and a calcineurin inhibitor (see table Immunosuppressants Used to Treat Transplant Rejection Immunosuppressants Used to Treat Transplant Rejection ).
 Sometimes topical creams containing calcineurin inhibitors or corticosteroids are used.

 Skin grafts may be

 Skin autografts use the patient's own intact skin as the source.

 Split-thickness grafts are usually used; for these grafts, a thin layer of epidermis and some dermis are excised and placed on the recipient site.
 Such grafts are typically used for burns but may also be used to accelerate healing of small wounds.
 Because a significant amount of dermal elements remain at the donor site, the site eventually heals and can be harvested again.